Make this vegan lentil soup for a budget-friendly, hearty meal. Your omnivore friends won’t even notice it’s meatless. (It’s ready in about an hour!)

 We keep the pantry stocked with lentils—they are inexpensive, nutritious, store well for long periods of time, and make a nice alternative to meat once in a while!
 You’ll be happy to know that lentils are a fantastic source of dietary fiber, iron, and protein.

-Enjoy this healthy one-pot meal year round.
-It purposely yields a large batch so that you can store leftovers in an airtight container and freeze—you’ll have an entire lunch or dinner ready for another day!
+This vegan lentil soup recipe purposely yields a large batch so that you can store leftovers in an airtight container and freeze—you’ll have an entire lunch or dinner ready for another day!
 If you’re not sticking to a vegan diet, try topping the soup with hard boiled eggs for a little extra protein.

-- 2 tablespoons extra virgin olive oil
+- 2 tablespoon extra virgin olive oil

 - 2 cups yellow onion, diced

 - 6 cups low sodium vegetable broth, (preferably organic or homemade)